rustyeddy/rustyeddy.com/content/iot-project/hub/_index.md

 - **Timestamp** when the data was sampled.

 The data is reformatted and stored as a _time-series_ in RAM.
-Let's have a look at the REST API that can be used to access this data.
+Let's have a look at the REST API that can be used to access the environmental data.

 ### Using the REST API